 Make sure your boss knows you want to talk about the value you add to the company.

 Letting your boss know your intentions ahead of time can take some of the stress out of asking for a raise.

 Even if you have the data on your side and can demonstrate a long list of accomplishments, asking for a raise can be an intimidating experience.
 That's why it is so important to practice your sales pitch ahead of time.

-It should probably go without saying, but you should never accuse your boss of being cheap or imply that they made you a lowball offer during the hiring process!
-Not only are these negotiating tactics counterproductive, but they could cost you your job.
-Instead of resorting to personal attacks, stick to the facts and use the research you did into average pay rates to documente evidence of the value you bring to the company.
+It probably goes without saying, but you should never accuse your boss of being cheap or imply that you were lowballed during the hiring process.
+Not only are these negotiation tactics counterproductive, but they could cost you your job.

 When the interview is over, thank your supervisor for their time.
 If the response was negative, don't fret.
 Making a polite exit is a good way avoid burning a professional bridge.